 "I felt the event was incredibly well organised, with great, experienced and engaging speakers.
 As a second year governor I wasn't sure how beneficial this would be to me but I will definitely be taking the new tips and tricks I learnt during this day, back to the governor meetings."

 Eleanor Lewis, Chester Students Union President, University of Chester

 For new and returning Student Governors

 The Student Governor programme is split into two separate events.
 They can be booked separately and are stand alone, but we strongly recommend that participants are booked on both sessions (you will receive a discount by booking on both).

-Day one will take place on 9 September 2020 and will equip incoming Student Governors with the skills to thrive in their new role as well as providing an update and networking space for returning Student Governors.
+Day one took place on 9 September 2020 and equipped incoming Student Governors with the skills to thrive in their new role as well as providing an update and networking space for returning Student Governors.

 Day two will take place on 27 January 2021 and will allow new and returning student governors to reflect on their year to date, provide further skills development and network mapping as well as preparing them for their end of year handover.